Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 Februari 2026 14.42.21 UTC
+- WIB: Minggu, 22 Februari 2026 15.46.16 UTC
-- WITA: Minggu, 22 Februari 2026 15.42.21 UTC
+- WITA: Minggu, 22 Februari 2026 16.46.16 UTC
-- WIT: Minggu, 22 Februari 2026 16.42.21 UTC
+- WIT: Minggu, 22 Februari 2026 17.46.16 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: attitude
+Kategori: success